Chromoelectric field correlator for quarkonium transport in the strongly coupled $\mathcal{N}=4$ Yang-Mills plasma from

 The question then becomes how quarkonium dissociation and recombination can be formulated for a strongly coupled medium, where perturbative techniques may not apply.
 Thanks to recent developments using the open quantum system framework and nonrelativistic effective field theories of QCD, both quantum and classical transport equations to describe quarkonium in-medium dynamics have been derived~\cite{Akamatsu:2011se,Akamatsu:2012vt,Rothkopf:2013kya,Akamatsu:2014qsa,Akamatsu:2015kaa,Katz:2015qja,Blaizot:2015hya,Brambilla:2016wgg,Blaizot:2017ypk,Kajimoto:2017rel,Akamatsu:2018xim,Brambilla:2017zei,Yao:2018nmy,Blaizot:2018oev,Sharma:2019xum,Miura:2019ssi,Akamatsu:2021vsh,Blaizot:2021xqa,Brambilla:2020qwo,Brambilla:2021wkt,Miura:2022arv,Brambilla:2022ynh,Xie:2022tzs,Brambilla:2023hkw} (see recent reviews~\cite{Rothkopf:2019ipj,Akamatsu:2020ypb,Yao:2021lus,Sharma:2021vvu})\@.
 These developments allow one to factorize out the nonperturbative soft physics of the QGP from the rest of the heavy quark physics~\cite{Yao:2020eqy}\@.
 More specifically, the nonperturbative soft physics that originates from the strongly coupled QGP is encoded in terms of a gauge-invariant correlator of chromoelectric fields dressed with Wilson lines~\cite{Yao:2020eqy} (see also Ref.~\cite{Brambilla:2016wgg,Brambilla:2017zei} for a different perspective)\@.
 So far, this chromoelectric field correlator is only known up to next-to-leading (NLO) order in perturbation theory at finite temperature~\cite{Binder:2021otw}, which already shows a difference from a similar but different chromoelectric field correlator that characterizes single heavy quark diffusion~\cite{Eller:2019spw,Scheihing-Hitschfeld:2022xqx}\@.
-Beyond NLO, not much is known about the chromoelectric field correlator for quarkonium in-medium dynamics.
+In spite of the fact that this correlation function has been previously considered in vacuum and Euclidean QCD (see, for instance, Refs.~\cite{DiGiacomo:1998nu,DiGiacomo:2000irz,Eidemuller:1997bb,Shifman:1978bx,Voloshin:1978hc,Leutwyler:1980tn,Dosch:1994wj}), not much is known about the chromoelectric field correlator for quarkonium in-medium dynamics beyond NLO.
 With the proper setup, one may be able to calculate the zero frequency limit of the correlator by using Euclidean lattice QCD methods and analytically continuing the result to real time.
 Studying the correlator at finite frequency directly in real time is intractable numerically due to the notorious sign problem.